-The station is a bird watchers paradise with over 100 resident and migratory bird species spotted on the property.
+The station is a bird watchers paradise with around 180 resident and migratory bird species spotted on the property.
 Emus, magpie geese, whistling ducks, wedge-tailed eagles, red wing parrots, brolgas and the elegantly long-legged jabiru to name a few.

 One of the world’s two known populations of the pygmy crocodile is found on the Bullo River.
 This elusive reptile is a rare but delightful sight.

 Drop a line over as you quietly cruise up the BulloLEARN MORE

 There are times when walking is the only way to become one with nature.LEARN MORE

 Bound by the Victoria and Bullo rivers, with abundant waterholes, billabongs and seasonal creeks, Bullo River Station is teeming with wildlife.LEARN MORE